suniladhya/Advantage/README.md

 z(1,2,3);
 ```
 ### 3. Closure
-Lexical scoping allows the variable i the outer funtion are available to the inner function
+Lexical scoping allows the variable in the outer funtion are available to the inner function
-Problem statement1 : What if the outer vsr is not available
+Problem statement1 : What if the outer var is not available
 Problem statement2 : what if inner function is moved to other place

 [link](https://www.youtube.com/watch?v=-xqJo5VRP4A)